 Iran is among the countries putting the most effort into building a high-quality education system.
 The neglect of the past and the efforts of the present stand in contrast; Iran both has a high illiteracy rate and one of the highest student percentages in the MENA.

 Iran is inhabited by a great number of ethnic groups, of which Persians and Azerbaijanis represent the largest.

 Similar to the situation of ethnic groups, there are also a great number of languages spoken in Iran, but many are related.
 Persian is the largest language, and together with at least 17 other languages, it forms the group of Iranian languages, spoken by more than 70% of the total population.
-The other large group are Turkic languages, and a small minority speak Arabic.
+The other large group is Turkic languages, and a small minority speak Arabic.

-The situation of religions is less diversified, yet Iran is the home of 7 religions, of which Islam, mainly in its Shi'i form, dominates.
-Ahl-e Haqq, Alevism, Christianity and Baha'i have together more than 4 million adherents, whereas the indigenous religion of Iran, Zoroastrianism now only count a modest 60,000 followers in Iran.
+The situation of religions is less diversified, yet Iran is the home of 7 religions, of which Islam, mainly in its Shi’i form, dominates.
+Ahl-e Haqq, Alevism, Christianity, and Baha’i have together more than 4 million adherents, whereas the indigenous religion of Iran, Zoroastrianism now only count a modest 60,000 followers in Iran.

 Iran is one of a growing number of MENA countries with fertility rates below 2.1 per woman.
-Today the population growth of Iran is low, and several indicators suggest that the population figures will stabilize within short time, and perhaps even begin to fall later this century.
+Today the population growth of Iran is low, and several indicators suggest that the population figures will stabilize within a short time, and perhaps even begin to fall later this century.